 There are no prizes for guessing the main benefit of feedback for the unsuccessful candidate — it helps their future chances.
 In other words, constructive feedback allows them to improve on the areas that had a negative impact on their application for a specific role.

 Feedback can also give a candidate an insight into what companies are looking for in their employees.
-For example, a company may place culture fit above skills in terms of importance or prefer fresh talent over experience.
+For example, a company may place culture fit above experience in terms of importance or vice versa.
 Without actual feedback from the employer, determining the attributes that a company finds attractive is, at best, guesswork.